DeclareDesign/estimatr/cran-comments.md

 Third, Valgrind was erroring regarding some uninitialized values.
 All of the tests now pass without valgrind errors on Linux system running CentOS release 6.9 and R 3.4.2.
 Unfortunately, some of the tests were quite slow and running R CMD check on the package with "--use-valgrind" was not possible on r-hub without a timeout.

 Other minor changes have been made, but this is largely just a patch for these issues which we were warned about.
 As we were told to resubmit by March 10, we wanted to try to resolve them ASAP and resubmit ASAP.

+Also, as before, the NOTEs regarding misspellings in the DESCRIPTION file are false-positives.